symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

         :start-after:  /* start block 06 */
         :end-before: /* end block 06 */

-7. Alice can announce the secret proof transaction TX3 on the public network.
+7. Alice can announce the secret proof transaction TX3 to the public network.
 This transaction defines the encrypting algorithm used, the original proof and the secret.
 It will unlock TX2 transaction.

 .. example-code::